 PLEASE NOTE:If you have a diabetic student attending High Trails, you will need three (3) forms: Health Consent Form and Medication Form (standard and provided by your school) and a Diabetic Management Plan.

-We cannot care for your diabetic student without a Diabetic Management Plan
+We cannot care for your diabetic student without a Diabetic Management Plan.
+High Trails reserves the right to request a school district approved 504 Plan for the care of Diabetic Students.

 Bedwetting / Incontinence